- Asthma Center

 This internship is designed around competencies for child life specialists endorsed by the Child Life Council Inc. It provides students with an on-site, clinical training experience in an inpatient pediatric hospital and/or outpatient clinic setting.

 The Child Life Internship offered at Children’s Hospital of Pittsburgh of UPMC is a very competitive program, accepting applicants from various universities.
 The program has limited positions available, therefore placements are not guaranteed.
 After review of the applications, qualified candidates will be interviewed prior to any internship offers.

 Students interested in internship opportunities (considered “externship” at Children's Hospital of Pittsburgh of UPMC) within the Child Life Department should send the internship application packet to the Child Life Department before the scheduled deadline.
 Please contact the Child Life internship coordinators with any additional questions:

 Beth Moneck, MS, CCLS, CIMI

 Mike Shulock, MS, CCLS

-Student placements are supervised by qualified certified child life specialists.
+Student placements are supervised by Certified Child Life Specialists who meet the requirements of the Child Life Council.
 Weekly supervision meetings are supplemented by several professional in-services.
 Attendance of lectures, seminars, rounds, conferences, and relevant meetings is mandatory.
 Interns are required to complete multiple assignments and projects.
 The internship experience meets the qualifications of the Child Life Certifying Committee for eligibility to sit for the certification exam.

 Placements are unpaid and scheduled for 40 hours a week for 16 weeks.
-Typical work hours are Monday–Friday from 8:30 a.m.–5 p.m. with appropriate break times.
+Typical work hours are Monday–Friday from 8:30 a.m.–5 p.m.
 Some unit placements require earlier morning hours.
 Emergency Department placements require evening and weekend hours.